Accelerate Breakthrough Research with Intuitive Sample Preparation

 Benefits of Automation

-Automation enables unattended 24/7 operation with "prep-ahead" scheduling—the system prepares the next sample while the current one runs on the instrument, maximizing throughput.
-Digital control and logging of every step ensures complete traceability and eliminates manual variability.
-Miniaturized formats drastically reduce solvent and sorbent consumption, aligning with green chemistry principles.
+Automation enables unattended 24/7 operation with "prep-ahead" scheduling, meaning the system can prepare the next sample while the current one runs on the instrument, maximizing throughput.
+With digital control and logging at every step, the process ensures complete traceability and eliminates manual variability.

 Future Trends and Innovations

-QuEChERS continues to evolve with new developments expanding its capabilities:
+As analytical demands expand, QuEChERS continues to evolve with new developments that enhance its efficiency, selectivity, and sustainability.

 Miniaturization

-Micro-QuEChERS (μQuEChERS) uses reduced sample sizes (1-2 g instead of 10-15 g) with proportionally scaled reagents.
-This reduces costs for labeled internal standards, saves storage space, decreases solvent consumption and waste, and enables analysis of limited sample amounts.
+Micro-QuEChERS (μQuEChERS) reduces sample sizes to approximately 1–2 g instead of the traditional 10–15 g, with proportionally scaled reagents [19].
+This reduces costs for labeled internal standards, saves storage space, decreases solvent consumption and waste, and enables analysis of limited sample amounts [19].

 Novel Sorbents